Gene theft: Ethics

 Many bioethicists believe that such conduct is an unethical invasion of human privacy.
 Professor Jacob Appel has warned that criminals may acquire the capability to copy DNA of innocent people and deposit it at crimes scenes, endangering the blameless and undermining a key tool of forensic investigation."
 In addition, there have been ethical concerns on law enforcement using the DNA of the family members of criminals to catch them.
-This concept was used for the Golden State Killer case in California, who was connected to at least 50 rapes and 12 murders between 1976 to 1986.
+This concept was used for the Golden State Killer case in California, who was connected to at least 50 rapes and 12 murders between 1976 and 1986.
 After the case went cold, investigators used a website that compared the genetic information of those who had uploaded their information and found a relative of the killer.

 However, others defend the appropriation of genetic material on the grounds that doing so may further human knowledge in productive ways.
-One particularly controversial case which received widespread attention in the media was that of Derrell Teat, a wastewater coordinator, who sought to acquire without consent the DNA of a man who was allegedly the last male descendant of her great-great-great grandfather’s brother.
+One particularly controversial case which received widespread attention in the media was that of Derrell Teat, a wastewater coordinator, who sought to acquire without consent the DNA of a man who was allegedly the last male descendant of her great-great-great-grandfather's brother.
 Another prominent case was a United States paternity suit involving film producer Steve Bing and billionaire investor Kirk Kerkorian.